ScriptedBits/Emulator-Auto-downloads/README.md

 4. **Select Emulators**
    - After that, the script will show you a list of emulators.
 You can pick the ones you want or download all of them at once.

+> [!NOTE]
-> **Note**: If you want to change the download folder later, you can edit the `emd.ini` file in any text editor.
+> If you want to change the download folder later, you can edit the `emd.ini` file in any text editor.
 Just update the `emupath` setting with the new location.

 ## Future Features (Coming Soon):